Fluxware-Corporation/UtilityWare/CONTRIBUTING.md

 ### 3. Create a branch for your changes

+Create a descriptive branch name based on the work you're doing.

 ```bash
 git checkout -b add-my-new-tool
 ```

 ### 4. Make your changes

-Follow the guidelines below (adding a tool, style rules, etc.).
-Commit your work:
+Follow the guidelines below (adding a tool, style rules, etc.), then commit your work.

 ```bash
 git add -A